Rashida-Irshaad/100_Days_Of_DevOps_-kodekloud/README.md

 # 100 Days of DevOps - KodeKloud Challenges & Solutions

+## About
-This repository contains my 100 Days of DevOps journey with KodeKloud.
+This repository documents my journey through the **100 Days of DevOps** challenge on **KodeKloud**.
-Each day has a dedicated folder with the challenge and solution.
+It includes solutions, notes, and practical exercises covering a variety of real-world DevOps tools and technologies.

+## Topics
+linux, docker, kubernetes, jenkins, aws, ansible, terraform, devops, kodekloud, kodekloud-challenges, 100days, devops-practice, cloud, infrastructure, 100-day-of-devops

 ---